IThisGuyHere/SkylandersSwapForce_Manual/README.md

 * progressive shops? nah
 * I don't want to add story scrolls because you rarely have to stray from the main path to get them.
 In my opinion, most collectable locations should require *some* effort to reach, and there are too many locations right now anyway

+## Additional Notes for Non-Linear Mode
+The provided save for non-linear mode was created using leaked debug tools.
+Those tools trick the game into thinking that every level but the last is complete, but do not collect any items or check off any level progress.
+As such, you may end up playing a level that expects you to have some item collected from a previous chapter.
+The biggest example is skystones.
+Until you beat a skystones match, your deck will be comprised of five Drow Lancemasters.
+Some battles are impossible to beat with this deck, and many others are extremely difficult.
+The best workaround I have found is to immediately challenge Dreadbeard in the game room to get your starter deck and a couple of decent stones.
+Otherwise, check th edocs directory for hints on some of the battles.

 Credits:
 * emmet_is_a_birb for adding a bunch of locations and items when I was busy and correcting some of my logic